masalinas/poc-keycloak-token-exchange/README.md

 ![Client Secret"](./images/client-secret.png "Client Secret")

-Second create the **Internal Client** where we defined a permission to permit exchange tokens with this data:
+Second create the **Internal Client** where we defined the toke-exchange permission to permit exchange tokens from other clients

 - **Client ID**: internalclient
 - **Name**: Internal Client